HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

  - Cluster density vs. noise density is not consistent.
 Because epsilon and the minimum point threshold are fixed, DBSCAN cannot handle datasets where the difference between noise and cluster density changes.
 This problem is addressed by OPTICS, a similar algorithm developed by some of the creators of DBSCAN.
  - The faster speed of alternatives like K-Means is needed.
  - The required values for epsilon and minumim points can't be eaasily determined.

+&nbsp;

+All of my code for this project including the Cluster class and the code for generating plots can be found in my repository [here](https://github.com/HKang42/CS_DBSCAN_Implimentation).